pcsmomo/node-advanced-concept/README.md

 5. Client -> Server : React client uploads image file directly to s3 server
 6. Server -> Client : React client tells server the upload was successful.
 Server saves URL of that new image with the blog post

+## 152. AWS Credentials with IAM

+IAM: Identity and Access Management

 </details>